Aberbeeg Colliery (North)

-Mr Thomas Spittle was born in 1806 at Netherton, Dudley, he later came to Newport and set up the Cambrian Iron Foundry & Engineering Works on the banks of the river Usk in Newport and the Abersychan Foundry.
+Mr Thomas Spittle was born in 1806 at Netherton, Dudley.
+Mr Spittle later came to Newport and set up the Cambrian Iron Foundry & Engineering Works on the banks of the river Usk in Newport and the Abersychan Foundry.
 He lived in Cambrian House, Maindee, Newport.

 Mr Richard Walker.

 Mr Richard Walker was Abertillery’s original Iron Master.
-Little is known of Mr Walker, though he owned an Iron Foundry in Abertillery, situated where the Tin Works were later sited and where Tesco Supermarket is today.
+Little is known of Mr Walker, though he owned an iron foundry at Abertillery in the 1830’s, situated where the tin works were later sited and where Tesco Supermarket is today.

 The Powell Brothers.

-The Powell family of the Powell Duffryn Collieries combine with Llanhilleth and Aberbeeg Collieries had no connection with the Powell family of the Powell’s Tillery Coal Company, Abertillery.
+The Powell family of the Powell Duffryn Collieries combine of Llanhilleth and Aberbeeg Collieries had no connection with the Powell family of the Powell’s Tillery Coal Company, Abertillery.